Fridge Pickles with Persimmon Vinegar - Figure Ate Foods

 5. Add enough brine to each jar to cover the cucumbers, put an airtight lid on the jars, and place them in the refrigerator.

-These pickles will last 4-6 weeks in the refrigerator, and their flavor and texture will change over time.
+These pickles will last 4–6 weeks in the refrigerator, and their flavor and texture will deepen over time — they’re actually better after a week than on day one.
 Feel free to experiment and sample them along the way.
+Take note of what you like and try new ingredients in the next batch.
+Have fun and take your meals to the next level with homemade fridge pickles.

 More articles